jswu18/gvi-gaussian-process/README.md

 )
 ```

-As an example, we construct our approximate kernel with the sparse posterior kernel:
+For this example, we construct our approximate kernel with the sparse posterior kernel:
 ```python
 from src.kernels.approximate import SparsePosteriorKernel